LinuxUser255/init.lua/README.md

 - What the file structure looks like:

 ![init lua](https://user-images.githubusercontent.com/46334926/230166494-c42825b4-7a2e-4d62-b89a-b7bde9c62326.png)
 ---

+### Navigating netrw.
+- Close a file `leader pv` *the leader key is the spacebar*
+- Open the fuzzy finder from within a neovim file (accessed via netrw): `Ctrl + p`
+- Scroll up and down within the fuzzy finder using `up and down arrow keys` and typing the file name

+---
 For anyone that is interested in Prime's vimrc, he will have a commit log below